DynamoDB Schema Pattern: SaaS Multi-Tenant

 Imagine dragging these four entities onto a canvas, drawing the GSI connections, and seeing the sample data table update in real time.
 That’s what I’m building at singletable.dev.

-This is pattern #1 of 10 in the SingleTable pattern library.
-Next up: E-Commerce Orders.
+Pattern #1 of 10 in the SingleTable pattern library.